edge-cloud/www.edge-cloud.net/_posts/2014-06-02-monitoring-ipv6-websites-via-thousandeyes.md

   </p>
 </div>

-Now let&#8217;s see what happens when we look at one of the more specific /24 prefixes.
+Now let's see what happens when we look at one of the more specific /24 prefixes.
 Well, we are seeing a surprise (See Figure 14).
 The more specific /24 prefix is actually not visible from the majority of other Autonomous Systems.
 It appears to be only visible via especially smaller providers that peer directly with CloudFlare.

 <div id="attachment_1256" style="width: 610px" class="wp-caption aligncenter">
   <img src="/content/uploads/2014/05/Hetzner8.png" alt="Figure 14: More specific prefix is not visible in all peers, depicted as red border" width="600" height="504" class="size-full wp-image-1256" srcset="/content/uploads/2014/05/Hetzner8.png 600w, /content/uploads/2014/05/Hetzner8-360x302.png 360w" sizes="(max-width: 600px) 100vw, 600px" />